 The Setting of Cement.

-By setting of cement, it is understood that conversion of a plastic paste of cement and water to a non-plastic and rigid mass.
-This change from a plastic mass to a non-plastic mass may take any time between few minutes to an hour or more.
+This change from a plastic mass to a non-plastic mass may take any time between a few minutes to an hour or more.

 The setting of cement is rather a complicated chemical phenomenon and is believed to take place in following three stages: